-Certain foods are dangerous for the Cockatiel and therefore should not be given to it: raw potato, parsley, avocado, beet, dairy products, meat foods, onion, garlic, mushrooms and citrus fruits in particular.
+Certain foods are dangerous for the Cockatiel and therefore should not be given to it: raw potato, parsley, avocado, beet, dairy products, meat foods, onion, garlic, mushrooms, and citrus fruits in particular.

 This lays 3 to 7 eggs and the incubation lasts between 16 and 22 days, depending on the ambient temperature.
-Brooding which is also ensured alternately by the male (during the day) and the female (at night).
+Brooding is also ensured alternately by the male (during the day) and the female (at night).